ESIGELEC

 ESIGELEC is a French engineering school, founded in 1901, and located in Rouen.
-It is part of the Grandes écoles group of French academic institutions specializing in engineering and sciences and is a university level institution with the special status Grands établissements.
-It is under supervision of the Ministry of Higher Education and Research and jointly managed by the chamber of commerce of Rouen, the Society of Engineers in Electrical Engineering (in Société des Ingénieurs en Génie Électrique, SIGELEC), and a consortium of private companies.
+It is part of the Grandes écoles group of French academic institutions specializing in engineering and sciences and is a university-level institution with the special status Grands établissements.
+It is under the supervision of the Ministry of Higher Education and Research and jointly managed by the chamber of commerce of Rouen, the Society of Engineers in Electrical Engineering (in Société des Ingénieurs en Génie Électrique, SIGELEC), and a consortium of private companies.

 History

 In 1901, Alexandre Charliat, an engineer from École Centrale Paris, decided to create a school of engineers corresponding to its own perspective on education.
 He named it the Practical School of Industrial Electricity (École Pratique d'Électricité Industrielle) and established it at 53 rue Belliard in Paris.
 The school was later renamed the School of Industrial Electricity of Paris (EEIP; École d'Électricité Industrielle de Paris).
 It was renamed again in 1980, becoming the 'Superior School of Electrical Engineers' (École Supérieure d'Ingénieurs en Génie Électrique; ESIGELEC).

-The Ministry of Higher Education and Research recognized the school as a Grandes écoles in 1922 and the Commission des Titres d'Ingénieur authorized it to award the Diplôme d'Ingénieur in 1936.
+The Ministry of Higher Education and Research recognized the school as a Grandes écoles in 1922, and the Commission des Titres d'Ingénieur authorized it to award the Diplôme d'Ingénieur in 1936.
 In 1989, ESIGELEC became a permanent member of the Grande Ecole conference (Conférence des grandes écoles).
 In 2011, ESIGELEC became an associate school of the Institut Mines-Télécom (Mines Télécom Institut of Technology) and the Groupe des écoles des mines.

 The Commission des Titres d'Ingénieur ('Accreditation authority for professional engineers') renewed its authority to grant the Diplôme d'Ingénieur in 2014 for the further duration of six years.

 The school has moved many times.
 The first relocation was in 1968 and saw all components of the school moved to Beauvais.
 Then, the board of directors believed that the only way to develop the school with its very own educational values was to relocate it far from Paris and the Parisian schools of engineers.
 They decided to move to Mont-Saint-Aignan, near Rouen, in 1991.
 In 2004, funding was released to offer the school its own state-of-the-art facilities.
 The school relocated to the Technopôle du Madrillet, in Saint-Étienne-du-Rouvray, south of Rouen, an area dedicated to innovation with many companies and three academic institutions.
 The staff and students moved into the new buildings 16 September 2005, the day of the inauguration.

 Status

 ESIGELEC is a semi-private school.
-It is under supervision of the Ministry of Higher Education and Research but is co-led by the chamber of commerce of Rouen.
+It is under the supervision of the Ministry of Higher Education and Research but is co-led by the chamber of commerce of Rouen.
 It was created as a nonprofit organization according to the law of 1901.
-Therefore, students have to make a contribution to the student fee partially paid by private and public funds and the school cannot be profitable.
+Therefore, students have to make a contribution to the student fee partially paid by private and public funds, and the school cannot be profitable.